TamaraCucumides/ProbabilisticQueryExecutor/README.md

 {relation_number}.pt

 # Step 2: Evaluate queries
-* A sample of queries from the BetaE benchmark is included in the queries folder
+* A sample of queries from the BetaE benchmark is included in the queries folder.
+Dataset is FB15k-237.

 Code can be run from `run.py` file.